BlueskyFR/assiduite/README.md

 curl -o ensimag.ovpn $URL
 ```

-Finally, create a `creds` file (no extension) containing your crendentials (username + password) for both the VPN connection and the HTTP Basic Auth.
+Now, create a `creds` file (no extension) containing your crendentials (username + password) for both the VPN connection and the HTTP Basic Auth.
 We will also optionally make it only readable by root so that no one will be able to read it without root access on your machine:

 ```sh